jubbp/ec6net-web/_posts/2025-06-07-meshtastic-desert.md

 After drive about 40 minutes to and around Busselton, then back home again, I picked up exactly zero other nodes.
 About what I expected gieven the only south west nodes on the meshmap are mine.

 Following our return home and feeding ourselves, I took the opportunity to head out to a local lookout in Bunbury.
-I left the 3D printiner printing a case for the T-Beam and setup the same as i did this morning.
+I left the 3D printer printing a case for the T-Beam and setup the same as i did this morning.
 After driving through Bunbury to the lookout and setting the T-Beam on a post for about 20 mins, I recieved zero stations again.

 I returned home, a little deflated but with my expectations met.
 On returning home, I found the 3D print had failed and I had to start it again.